 Any accident, incident or injury to the student during placement with ACT Health should be immediately reported to the student’s supervisor, who will assist the student in completing an ACT Government Accident/Incident Report.
 This is a requirement under the Work Health and Safety Act 2011.

-For further information refer to the ACT Health Occupational Health and Safety Policy.
+For further information refer to the ACT Health Workplace Health and Safety Policy.
 The student and supervisor should also report the accident/injury/incident to their Educational institution/ supervisor.

 ACT Health has a commitment to achieve and maintain the best possible standards of health, safety and welfare for staff and clients and a responsibility to develop and maintain safe work systems that prevent risks from manual handling.